Solomon River (Alaska): Geography

 It heads close to the Casadepaga River, from which it is separated by a low divide, and, flowing southward for 20 miles, empties into Port Safety Lagoon about 30 miles east of Nome.
 The placer mines of the region are accessible from the settlements of Solomon and Dickson, at the mouth of the river.
 Dickson is the terminus of the Council City and Solomon River Railroad.
 Solomon River discharges into the inlet of Port Safety Lagoon.
 For 5 miles above its mouth, Solomon River flows across the coastal plain in a broad trench.
 Its gradient here probably does not exceed 6–8 ft to the mile.
 Above the coastal plain, the river occupies a comparatively broad valley and the gradient increases to at least 50 ft to the mile.
 In the floor of this valley, the river is entrenched, leaving a system of gravel terraces from 20–50 ft above the water.
 Gravel bars from 100–500 ft wide, only partially covered at ordinary stages of the water, fill the river bed.
 The 180 ft long wooden bridge, IRR:Nome-Council over Solomon River Bridge, which is owned by the State Highway Agency, crosses the river at Mile Point 41.0.

 History

 The river was named by Pierce Thomas, who staked Discovery claim in June, 1899.
-In the same season, the river and its tributaries were prospected, and in 1900 probably $10,000 worth of gold was mined in this district.
+In the same season, the river and its tributaries were prospected, and in 1900 an estimated $10,000 worth of gold was mined in the district.
 The successful operation of a large dredge on Solomon River in 1905 furnished the final proof that dredges were to play an important part in the mining industry of Seward Peninsula; other dredges had been tried with more or less success, but this was the first to be operated in a large way.